Skip to main content

 How does Duke Ellington School of the Arts rank in DC?

-Duke Ellington School of the Arts is ranked #57 out of 240 schools in DC.
+Duke Ellington School of the Arts ranks #138 of 240 schools in DC.

 What is Duke Ellington School of the Arts's MySchoolScout rating?

-Duke Ellington School of the Arts has a composite rating of 7.3 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Duke Ellington School of the Arts has a current MySchoolScout rating of 5.9 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Duke Ellington School of the Arts?